crownshield-sec/soc-portfolio/projects/trojan-app-triage-01/wireshark-investigation.md

 **Assessment:** Pattern is consistent with callback or beacon-like behavior, raising the likelihood of trojanized or staged malware activity.

-### 4) URL-level detail (only if explicitly observed)
+### 4) Application-layer detail limitation (TLS + policy)
-- If the capture contains explicit HTTP requests or visible URIs, record the suspicious request path as `<SANITIZED_URL_1>`.
+Most observed web traffic in this capture is TLS-encrypted, which limits visibility into full URL paths and request content.
+In addition, portfolio data-handling constraints prohibit publishing URLs or other identifying infrastructure details.
-- If most traffic is encrypted (TLS), rely on DNS + destination IP + timing correlation rather than inventing URL paths.
+Therefore, validation of suspected trojanized behavior is based on defensible network pivots and patterns: DNS queries, destination IP correlation, timing alignment with execution/alert context, and repeatable outbound connection behavior (e.g., callback/beacon-like activity).

 **Assessment:** URL-level evidence increases confidence, but absence of a URL is common when traffic is encrypted.